jauntsdn/rsocket-jvm/README.md

 This project offers strictly few highly optimized transports for interprocess/datacenter (TCP, UNIX sockets) and cross-datacenter (GRPC-RSocketRPC, websocket-over-htp2) communication, instead of user-friendly APIs for external implementors.
-This way if supported transports are extended or replaced, transport contract is free to change to accomodate new needs.
+This way if supported transports are extended or replaced, transport contract is free to change to accommodate new needs.

+**Targeting proxies**

+Important goal is performance loss minimization for proxy/intermediary case as there is no need to access/expose user data - only rewrite frame's header & non-user metadata in place.

 **Performance**